 Of those that were reported, however, some were quite serious.
 In one case, a 14-month old child fell out of the carrier and sustained a head injury.

 Although soft carriers and slings are not listed in the new standards, they too have been subject of concern for parents and caregivers.
 The CPSC issued a warning in 2010 notifying parents that babies – newborns in particular – were at risk of suffocating if the fabric was pressed against their noses or mouths.
 This was of particular concern for small babies who had weak neck muscles and could not yet turn their heads.
-Falls from these devices, too, were identified as a problem when the devices failed, resulting in serious head injuries, including skull fractures.
+Falling was also identified as a problem when the devices failed, resulting in serious head injuries, including skull fractures.

 CPSC Approves New Federal Safety Standard for Frame Child Carriers, Feb.
 24, 2015, U.S. Consumer Product Safety Commission